Skip to main content

 You must be HIV negative.

-Ideally, you should visit a sexual health clinic and have a HIV test and a kidney function blood test on the day you start PrEP or just before.
-You might need to repeat these tests after taking PrEP for 6 weeks.
+Ideally, you should visit a sexual health clinic for a full STI screening, including an HIV test and a kidney function blood test before starting PrEP.

 If you have used a home HIV self-test, you will still need to have an HIV test which is conducted in a lab.